jahilldev/jameshill.dev/src/modules/articles/partial-hydration.md

 ## How do we fix this?

 Well, first we need to some how isolate the components we know need hydration.
-One way to approach this is by applying a high order component (HOC) to the section in question.
+One way to approach this is by applying a higher order component (HOC) to the section in question.
 This gives you a point of control to hydrate your component, access any properties that the server has provided, and finally, render within a root element.
 The HOC could look something like this:

 ```typescript
 import { h, hydrate, ComponentFactory } from 'preact';